xxxifan/Devbox2/README.md

 - lifecycle control with RxLifeCycle
 - Eventbus, back key listener, rx schedulers control.
-- more comes with extends.
+- more comes with extended Activities.

-And other Activities in packages ```com.xxxifan.devbox.library.base.extended```, find what you need or just extend from BaseActivity
+And other activities in packages ```com.xxxifan.devbox.library.base.extended```, find what you need or just extend from BaseActivity

 ### BaseFragment
-almost same functions with BaseActivity, it will be come more extends with fragment. it also handled fragment visible state while restoreSavedInstance, so you just need to init fragments when savedInstance is null
+almost same functions with BaseActivity, it will be come more extends with fragment. it also *handled fragment visible state while restoreSavedInstance, so you just need to init fragments when savedInstance is null*
 ```java
 protected void onSetupActivity(Bundle savedInstanceState) {
     if (savedInstanceState == null) {